theNewDynamic/minjinlee.com/_posts/2016-12-09-publishers-weekly-spring-2017-announcements-literary-fiction.md

 Scribner

-House of Names by Colm T&oacute;ib&iacute;n (May 9, hardcover, $26, ISBN 978-1-5011-4021-1).
+House of Names by Colm Tóibín (May 9, hardcover, $26, ISBN 978-1-5011-4021-1).
 “I have been acquainted with the smell of death.”
-So begins T&oacute;ib&iacute;n’s retelling of Clytemnestra’s tale.
+So begins Tóibín’s retelling of Clytemnestra’s tale.
 Clytemnestra rules Mycenae now, along with her new lover Aegisthus, and together they plot the bloody murder of Agamemnon on the day of his return after nine years at war.

 Live from Cairo by Ian Bassingthwaighte (July 11, hardcover, $26, ISBN 978-1-5011-4687-9) is a debut novel about an impulsive American attorney, a methodical Egyptian translator, and a disillusioned Iraqi-American resettlement officer trying to protect a refugee who finds herself trapped in Cairo during the turbulent aftermath of the revolution.